 Heterotrophic plate count (HPC) results give an indication of overall water quality in drinking water systems.
 While a gradual change in results can indicate a change in overall water quality or a problem such as bacteria regrowth in the distribution system, a sudden high result is more an indication of sampling point contamination, issue with sample preparation for analysis or with the analysis itself.

-HPC results of 20 count/ml or less in the treated and distribution water can be expected.
+All samples collected as per Schedule 13 of O.Reg.
+170/03 met the standards prescribed in the ODWQS HPC results of 20 count/ml or less in the treated and distribution water can be expected.
 Occasional higher results are possible but as a guideline, each result should be less than 500 count/ml.
-All sample results were well below the guideline.
+All sample results were below the guideline.